 Features of macOS Ventura

-Stage Manager: automatically organizes open apps and windows so users can concentrate on their work and see everything in a single glance.
+Stage Manager: The AI-powered tool automatically organizes open apps and windows so users can focus on their work and see everything in a single glance, reducing visual clutter and increasing productivity.

-Continuity Camera: you could wirelessly use your iPhone's camera as a webcam so that your Mac gets the iPhone-exclusive Portrait Mode, Center Stage, and the new Studio Light.
+Continuity Camera: You can use your iPhone as a webcam for your Mac, allowing you to access iPhone-exclusive camera features like Portrait Mode, Center Stage, and Studio Light.

-Handoff comes to FaceTime: this allows you to start FaceTime on one Apple device and seamlessly transfer it to another Apple device nearby, such as the Mac.
+Handoff comes to FaceTime: This feature allows you to start FaceTime on one Apple device and transfer it to another Apple device nearby, such as a Mac.